aklump/aspect-ratio/README.md

     nearby         4:3     768 x 576         -58
     golden      1.62:1     768 x 474        -160

+* The nearby ratios are listed in the order of variance from the original height with the least variance first.

 ## Install Globally Using Composer

 To be able to use `aspratio` from any directory in your CLI you may want to install this globally.